DataFire/Integrations/integrations/generated/azure_monitor_baseline_api/README.md

     * items `number`: A single high threshold value.
   * lowThresholds **required** `array`: The low thresholds of the baseline.
     * items `number`: A single low threshold value.
-  * sensitivity **required** `string` (values: Low, Medium, High): the sensitivity of the baseline.
+  * sensitivity **required** `string` (values: Low, Medium, High): The sensitivity of the baseline.

 ### BaselineMetadataValue
 * BaselineMetadataValue `object`: Represents a baseline metadata value.
   * name [LocalizableString](#localizablestring)
-  * value `string`: the value of the metadata.
+  * value `string`: The value of the metadata.

 ### BaselineProperties
 * BaselineProperties `object`: The baseline properties class.
   * aggregation `string`: The aggregation type of the metric.
-  * baseline `array`: the baseline values for each sensitivity.
+  * baseline `array`: The baseline values for each sensitivity.
     * items [Baseline](#baseline)
   * interval `string`: The interval (window size) for which the metric data was returned in.
 This may be adjusted in the future and returned back from what was originally requested.
 This is not present if a metadata request was made.
-  * metadata `array`: the baseline metadata values.
+  * metadata `array`: The baseline metadata values.
     * items [BaselineMetadataValue](#baselinemetadatavalue)
   * timespan `string`: The timespan for which the data was retrieved.
-Its value consists of two datatimes concatenated, separated by '/'.
+Its value consists of two datetimes concatenated, separated by '/'.
 This may be adjusted in the future and returned back from what was originally requested.
-  * timestamps `array`: the array of timestamps of the baselines.
+  * timestamps `array`: The array of timestamps of the baselines.
-    * items `string`: the timestamp for the baseline value in ISO 8601 format.
+    * items `string`: The timestamp for the baseline value in ISO 8601 format.

 ### BaselineResponse
 * BaselineResponse `object`: The response to a baseline query.
-  * id `string`: the metric baseline Id.
+  * id `string`: The metric baseline ID.
   * name [LocalizableString](#localizablestring)
   * properties [BaselineProperties](#baselineproperties)
-  * type `string`: the resource type of the baseline resource.
+  * type `string`: The resource type of the baseline resource.

 ### ErrorResponse
 * ErrorResponse `object`: Describes the format of Error response.